VivianRiver/ExpressForms/README.md

 ============

 Express Forms Web Development Framework
+For Fast and Easy Creation of CRUD Pages

 ============

+ExpressForms-0.6.0, released August 16, 2013, adds in the first AJAX support to ExpressForms.
+After all, ExpressForms would be only a simple toy without the ability to have an AJAX framework page through large datasets.

+Right now, I've written an extension that allows ExpressForms to work with jQuery DataTables and provided some example pages.
+What I find exciting about this release is that filtering, sorting, and pagination are all automatically provided.
+In a future version, I want to provide the ability for a developer to override the filtering and sorting methods for each column in the same way that ExpressForms provides the ability to specify custom column headers and data display.
+Some of this code uses reflection, so that's one opportunity for improvement.

+My plan is that the next release of ExpressForms should provide for easy switching between different AJAX frameworks.

+Unfortunately, the limitation that tables must have a 32-bit integer column called "Id" for the primary key remains for now.

+***

 ExpressForms-0.5, released August 7, 2013, is the first publicly released version of Express Forms.
 It is realeased under the MIT license.
 You are encouraged to contribute to it if you like.